 Dorie: I think back, Matthew – just to an experience that I had, that was extremely liberating for me.
 This happened a couple of years ago.
 And I was speaking at a conference, and it was actually in New York where I live.
 And the night before – sure enough – they had a speaker reception.
 And I thought, “Oh, I should probably go to that.
+Check it off the to do list.
 It’ll be a good thing to go to.”
 And it was a speaker reception, so I thought, “Okay, it’s going to be a smaller group.
 I can connect with other people that are interesting, that they’ve invited onto the stage with a message.”

 And so, I made myself go up and say, “Hi,” and have conversations.
 And I did it.
 But after maybe 45 minutes being there, I just had this almost bolt of insight.
 And I realized, “You don’t have to do this.”
 Like it just was causing me such existential discomfort.
 That I just thought, “It’s not worth it.
 I don’t have to.”
 And so I left and I walked out.
 And I – and in that moment, I decided, “I’m never going to do that.
 I’m literally never going to do that again.”
 And it felt amazing.